abhinav-TB/Classifier-Api/README.md

 # Classifier Api

-Binary classifer Api for classifing a subset of CIFAR10 Dataset
+Binary classifer Api for classifing images of trucks and ships

 ## API Reference